-Most mutations in the FANCC gene that cause Fanconi anemia lead to absent or reduced protein function.
-As a result, the FA core complex cannot function and the entire FA pathway is disrupted.
-Due to the disrupted pathway, DNA damage is not repaired efficiently and ICLs build up over time.
+Most mutations in the FANCG gene that cause Fanconi anemia lead to absent or reduced protein function.
+Individuals who have mutations that lead to no protein production typically have more severe signs or symptoms than people who have mutations that allow for some FANCG protein production.
+Due to a decrease in FANCG protein function, the FA core complex cannot function and the entire FA pathway is disrupted.
+As a result, DNA damage is not repaired efficiently and ICLs build up over time.
 The ICLs stall DNA replication, ultimately resulting in either abnormal cell death due to an inability make new DNA molecules or uncontrolled cell growth due to a lack of DNA repair processes.
 Cells that divide quickly, such as bone marrow cells and cells of the developing fetus, are particularly affected.
 The death of these cells results in the decrease in blood cells and the physical abnormalities characteristic of Fanconi anemia.
 When the buildup of errors in DNA leads to uncontrolled cell growth, affected individuals can develop leukemia or other cancers.